ethereum/EIPs/EIPS/eip-kem.md

 The return value should be `0x001d3f1ef827552ae1114027bd3ecf1f086ba0f9`.
 This matches the `account` parameter in **R2**.

 ## Reference Implementation

 Contributions are welcome.

+Test vector generator is provided earlier in the **Test Cases** section.

 ## Security Considerations